chusj-pigu/nf-vcf-processing/README.md

 # nf-vcf-processing

-[Nextflow] workflow for generating summary tables for gene fusions, translocations and copy number variants from VCF files obtained from [wf-human-variation].
+[Nextflow] workflow for generating summary tables for CNV, CV and SNP VCF files obtained from [wf-human-variation].
+Uses [gatk] and [R].

 ## Dependencies